Treode/store/client/DESIGN.md

       { "op": [op2], "table": [table2], "key": [key1], value=[JSON value2] },
       … ]

 The `If-Unmodified-Since` and `Transaction`, `Condition-TxClock` headers are optional.
-Note, that if included, the `Transaction` header needs only the `id` directive.
+If included, the `Transaction` header needs only the `id` directive.
 The `item` directive is necessary only for pipelined batch writes.

-TreodeDB writes the given JSON contents to their respective keys in their respective tables, provided that the current values for those rows has remained unchanged since the condition time.
+TreodeDB writes the given JSON contents to their respective keys in their respective tables, provided that the current values for all of those rows has remained unchanged since the condition time.

 The operations may be `create`, `hold` and `update`, `delete`.
 Only the `create` and `update` operations require a value; the `hold` and `delete` operations may omit the value.

 <a name="pipelining"></a>
-#### Request Pipelining
+#### Request Pipelining (Future Feature)

 The client may send each item in the batch write as a separate HTTP request.
-The client sends the requests one after the other without awaiting responses; then it  waits for all the responses after sending the last request of the batch.
+The client sends the requests one after the other without awaiting responses; then itwaits for all the responses after sending the last request of the batch.
 The client uses the `item` directive to indicate that the requests are part of a batch write.
 For example,

     PUT /movie/star-wars HTTP/1.1
     If-Unmodified-Since: Fri, 10 May 2013 02:07:43 GMT